HenryFBP/sqlinjection-training-app/video-script.md

 Injection is the most common vulnerability in the OWASP Top Ten, a list of ten vulnerability categories that affect the largest number of web applications.
 OWASP stands for Open Web Application Security Project.

 SQL injection is a vulnerability with a very high severity and impact, as it could be described as arbitrary code execution that occurs in the database.
-It could be leveraged to exfiltrate or delete any data within the database, given the right conditions.
+It could be leveraged to exfiltrate, modify, or delete any data within the database, given the right conditions.

 As a vulnerability with a very high severity, it is a popular target for attackers and this is likely why it is number one on the OWASP Top Ten.